 Long-term growth and value creation remain central to our pay strategy and targets are set to ensure that our compensation policies do not encourage undue risk-taking on the part of our executives.
-In some instances, performance measures such as return on invested capital ("ROIC") are used under both short- and long-term incentive plans to ensure that short-term decisions support long-term performance.
 CN's executive compensation program also supports safe and reliable operations, environmentally and socially responsible practices and industry-leading returns.